What is the northern Balaton wine region and what happens there?

 What should I know about Badacsony and its wines?

-If you have some free time, it’s worth driving through the charming villages of the neighboring Káli-medence, especially Köveskál, Kővágóörs, and Kékkút, which have some excellent though pricey restaurants that cater to vacationers from Budapest.
+If you have some free time, it’s worth driving through the charming villages of the neighboring Káli-medence, especially Köveskál, Kővágóörs, and Kékkút, which have excellent though pricey restaurants that cater to Budapest vacationers.

 Who owns the wineries in Balaton?

-A post-WWII land reform confiscated all sizable vineyards, and by 1960 the majority of them belonged to state-run cooperatives.
-Small family wineries reappeared after the privatizations of 1992, and today, apart from a few large-scale producers like Varga and Laposa, they’re once again the backbone of Balaton winemaking.
+A post-WWII land reform confiscated all sizable vineyards.
+By 1960, the majority of them belonged to state-run cooperatives.
+Small family wineries reappeared after the privatizations of 1992, and today, apart from a few large producers like Varga and Laposa, they’re once again the backbone of Balaton winemaking.

 What’s the soil composition of the Balaton vineyards?